pandoraxcc/python-encryption/README.md

 # python-encryption

-Install the library pip install pycryptodome ensert the message for encryption and run the script
+Install the library -  $pip install pycryptodome
+<br> ensert the message for encryption and run the script